raypeng/DGBDT/index.md

 ## Parallelizing with Multiple CPU Cores

 As mentioned previously parallelizing across tree nodes leads to the problem of an imbalanced workload.
-After profiling our code, we determined two computationally expensive areas:
+So we want to instaed parallelize finding a feature to split on within a singe node.
+After profiling our code, we determined two computationally expensive areas that might be opportunities for parallelism:

 1. Initial building of histograms.
 2. Constructing child histograms from each node.